c0d3br34k3r/boiler/functions.md

 Returns true if the given string ends with the given substring.

-### `indexOf(str, substr, index?)`
-`indexOf(seq, x, index?)`
+### `indexOf(str, substr, index?)` or `indexOf(seq, x, index?)`

-Returns the first index of a substring within a string, or an object within a sequence, searching forwards from the given index.
+Returns the first index of a substring within a string, or an value within a sequence, searching forwards from the given index.
 Returns -1 if none was found.
 The value of the index defaults to 0.

-### `lastIndexOf(str, substr, index?)`
-`lastIndexOf(seq, x, index?)`
+### `lastIndexOf(str, substr, index?)` or `lastIndexOf(seq, x, index?)`

-Returns the last index of a substring within a string, or an object within a sequence, searching backwards from the given index.
+Returns the last index of a substring within a string, or an value within a sequence, searching backwards from the given index.
 Returns -1 if none was found.
 The value of the index defaults to the length of the string or sequence.

 ### `join(seq, separator)`